-Interesting and fun for all ages and abilities with 8 galleries and 3 exhibition spaces meaning there's something for everyone including plenty of hands-on activities, objects and children's trails.
+The Dorman Museum has an extensive collection of items from the fantastic to the fabulous, from natural history and geology to social history and Victorian arts and craft.
+The museum is interesting and fun for all ages and abilities with 8 galleries and 3 exhibition spaces meaning there's something for everyone, including plenty of hands-on activities, objects and children's trails.

 Fully accessible and FREE.

-Tuesday-Sunday - 9.30am -5pm (Last entry 4.45 pm)
+Tuesday-Sunday - 9.30am - 4:30pm (Last entry 4pm)

 Call 01642 813781 to check any additional closed dates.